On Atkin-Lehner correspondences on Siegel spaces: Abstract

 \section{Abstract}

-We introduce a higher dimensional Atkin-Lehner theory for Siegel-parahoric and Borel congruence subgroups of $GSp(2g)$.
+We introduce a higher dimensional Atkin-Lehner theory for Siegel-Parahoric congruence subgroups of $GSp(2g)$.
 Old Siegel forms are induced by geometric correspondences on Siegel moduli spaces which commute with almost all local Hecke algebras.
-Any satisfactory local definition of $p$-old Siegel forms which guarantees that, any new eigenform of almost all local Hecke algebras is an eigenform of all local Hecke algebras prime to the level, will imply that our correspondences introduce a geometric formulation for the notion of $p$-old Siegel forms inside all Siegel forms of Siegel parahoric level $pn$.
-We also prove an injection result for Siegel modular forms in finite characteristics.
+We also introduce an algorithm to get equations for moduli spaces of Siegel-Parahoric level structures, once we have equations for prime levels and square prime levels over the level one Siegel space.
+This way we give equations for an infinite tower of Siegel spaces after N. Elkies who did the genus one case.